richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 ### Message about Perl::LanguageServer has crashed 5 times

 This is a problem when more than one instance of Perl::LanguageServer is running.
-Upgrade to Version 2.4.0 solve this problem.
+Upgrade to Version 2.4.0 solves this problem.

 ### Carton support